Power Pack: Original series

 Simonson chose June Brigman as Power Packs penciler because of her talent for drawing children.
 The Power Pack series premiered in May 1984 (cover date August 1984) in a double-sized issue inked by Bob Wiacek.
-The series continued into 1991, during which time Brigman and Wiacek were replaced by Jon Bogdanove and Hilary Barta as principal artists.
+The series continued into 1991, during which time Brigman and Wiacek were replaced by Jon Bogdanove and Hilary Barta as principal artists, and Bogdanove took over as writer.
 The Power Pack letters column, titled "Pick of the Pack", printed drawings and jokes about the characters submitted by readers, an unusual practice for a Marvel title.

 In the first story of the series, the alien Kymellian known as Whitey is fatally injured by the alien villains known as Snarks.
 He gives the four Power children his powers before dying.
 His mass control power goes to Jack, his energy and disintegration power goes to Katie, his ability to fly goes to Julie, and his control over gravity goes to Alex.
 In issue #25, the team's powers are temporarily stolen, then returned but rearranged.
 Due to this "power switch", each Power Pack child now has an ability wielded by one of their siblings, leading to a change in codenames.
-The Power Pack children finally switched their costumes to match their new powers in issue #47.
-In issue #52, another rearrangement of powers and codenames occurred.
+The Power Pack children finally switch their costumes to match their new powers in issue #47.
+In issue #52, another rearrangement of powers and codenames occurrs.